-This report contains details of bat surveys and static bat detector surveys carried out in 2019 for the proposed works at the Balcombe-2z borehole exploration site south of the village of Balcombe (centred at National Grid reference TQ 31007 29251).
+This report contains details of bat surveys and static bat detector surveys carried out in 2019 for the proposed works at the Balcombe-2Z borehole exploration site (centred at National Grid reference TQ 31007 29251).
 The 2019 data has been compared with data collected in 2018 and 2017 to determine if there have been any changes to bat species using the site.
 Figure 1 shows the site location and boundary.